-A recent reform, in 2007, represents the culmination of attempts to ease the burden on companies and auditors relating to internal control requirements.
-Going quite far in addressing criticisms, the reform is expected to reduce substantially implementation costs.
-The reform consists of new interpretive guidance and rule amendments of the SEC regarding management's evaluation report,87 and the adoption by the PCAOB of Auditing Standard No. 5 relating to auditor attestation reports (which replaces Auditing Standard No. 2).88 The essence of these initiatives is a principles-based approach to internal control reporting and audits that is top-down and risk-based.89 This approach focuses on high risk areas, eliminates unnecessary procedures and scales the internal control audit based on the size and complexity of the company.
+A reform in 2007 represents the culmination of attempts to ease the burden on companies and auditors relating to internal control requirements.
+The reform consists of interpretive guidance and rule amendments of the SEC regarding management's evaluation report,89 and the adoption by the PCAOB of Auditing Standard No. 5 relating to auditor attestation reports (which replaced Auditing Standard No. 2).90 The essence of these initiatives is a principles-based approach to internal control reporting and audits that is top-down and risk-based.91 This approach focuses on high risk areas, eliminates unnecessary procedures and scales the internal control audit based on the size and complexity of the company.
 In particular, the SEC observes that management can now engage auditors in a dialogue to insure they are focused on what matters-risk and materiality-and not on rote compliance with a rule book.